 In the U.S. alone, animals raised on factory farms generate more than 1 million tons of manure per day

 Factory farms put an incredible strain on the world’s natural resources.
 They produce staggering quantities of waste and greenhouse gases which pollute our land, air, and water.
-In 2006, the United Nations Food and Agriculture Organization reported that the world’s meat-producing industry contributes more greenhouse gases into the Earth’s atmosphere than the emissions of all cars, trucks, airplanes, and trains combined.
 Despite this, hardly any air pollution laws concerning intensive animal factory farming exist.